coderabbitai/coderabbit-docs/docs/guides/tools/gitleaks.md

 ## Files

-Gitleaks will run on all files with the following extensions.
+Gitleaks will run on all files.

 ## Configuration